WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 |

 In the second script, the geometric and inertial properties of the turbine components are defined.
-For each of them the mass and inertia are defined, in addition, the following other characteristics must be entered (see figure below for a better comprehension):
+For each of them the mass and inertia are defined, in addition, the following other variables must be entered (see figure below for a better comprehension):

 * Tower offset position relative to sea water level (m): :code:`tower.offset`